srinathvrao/MagicCube/README.rst

 Magic Cube
 ==========

+You can see the problem and how I approached it `here<https://github.com/srinathvrao/RubiksCubeQuaternions/blob/master/code/readme.md>`_.

 I've modified this visualization software to generate a dataset for estimating Quaternion Rotation Matrices using images of a Rubik's Cube in different orientations.

 AICrowd had a similar dataset, but it was plagued by differences in illumination, which made it extremely difficult to work with.
 MagicCube does not have any of those problems!